 Finally, with the help of locals, we found a way to meet our friends.

 Till then, we were very tired.
 We sat beside the road and decided to have lunch.
-One of my friends had brought lunch from home and it was very tasty.
+Sis.
+Manju had brought delicious food from home and it was very tasty.

 Then we started walking again.
 We were heading with a long route because it passes through a pond.
 One of my friends had already been there before.